 “Now when forty years had passed, an angel appeared to him in the wilderness of Mount Sinai, in a flame of fire in a bush.
 When Moses saw it, he was amazed at the sight, and as he drew near to look, there came the voice of the Lord" - Acts 7:30-31

-D. L. Moody was a powerful and productive american evangelist of the nineteenth century.
+D. L. Moody was a powerful and productive American evangelist of the nineteenth century.
 From his conversion in 1855 throughout the 1860s Moody grew to be quite the Christian worker and preacher.
 But on Sunday, October 8, 1871 he concluded his evening sermon in Chicago and shortly afterward a fire broke out, burning on until Tuesday afternoon, consuming much of what Moody had built.
-In the months that followed the young preacher came to realize that he needed to stop moving forward on his own, but first wait on the Lord for for His direction.
+In the months that followed the young preacher came to realize that he needed to stop moving forward on his own, but first wait on the Lord for His direction.
 Tragedy became triumph in Moody's life.

 Moses had launched out on his own and murdered a man in the process.
 He was forced to flee for his life and spend the next forty years on the far side of the desert, shepherding flocks.
-At a ripe old age of eighty one would think that his usefulness was ended.
+At a ripe old age of eighty-one would think that his usefulness was ended.
 All his youthful dreams and fervency were long gone with the passing years.
-But, the lesson was clear, until we breath our last, God is not finished with us.
+But, the lesson was clear, until we breathe our last, God is not finished with us.
 In the hands of God, the greatest tragedy can become a triumph.

-Have you had a few fires or desert years my friend?
-Have your dreams and personal aspirations all gone up in smoke?
+Have you had a few fires or dry desert years my friend?
+Are your dreams and personal aspirations all gone up in smoke?
 Well, come alone to the wilderness bush and find the divine fire of new dreams and aspirations.
 Take time and listen for the voice of God and let him turn your tragedies into triumphs!